jvisser/golden-axe-32x-edition/doc/re/entityanimation.md

 animationFrame = animation.animationFrameAddress[entity.currentAnimationFrameIndex]

 entity.metaSpriteAddress = &animationFrame.metaSprite
-entity.currentDMAIndex = animationFrame->dmaIndex
+entity.currentDMAIndex = animationFrame.dmaIndex
-entity.damageBoundsIndex = animationFrame->damageBoundsIndex    // Seems to be mostly set during initialization only, depending on the routine used
+entity.damageBoundsIndex = animationFrame.damageBoundsIndex     // Seems to be mostly set during initialization only, depending on the routine used
 ```

 ### Signals and limits